columnflow.inference

 bool

-get_parameters(parameter=None, process=None, category=None, only_names=False, flat=False)[source]#
+get_parameters(parameter=None, process=None, category=None, match_mode=<built-in function any>, category_match_mode=<built-in function any>, process_match_mode=<built-in function any>, only_names=False, flat=False)[source]#

-Returns a dictionary of parameter whose names match parameter, mapped twice to the name of the category and the name of the process they belong to.
+Returns a dictionary of parameters whose names match parameter, mapped twice to the name of the category and the name of the process they belong to.
 Categories and processes can optionally be filtered through category and process.
 All three, parameter, process and category can be a string, a pattern, or sequence of them.

 When only_names is True, only names of parameters are returned rather than structured dictionaries.
 When flat is True, a flat, unique list of parameter names is returned.